sirca/clusterous/docs/manual/06_Environments.md

 If none of the existing environments suit you, or if you need to customise an existing environent, you need to understand environment files.

 ## Prerequisites
 This guide assumes you are familiar with Docker and have already made your application run in a Docker container in a test environment.
-Refer to Appendix [TODO: LINK] for information on getting started with Docker.
+Refer to [Appendix 3](A03_Docker.md) for information on getting started with Docker.

 ## Background
 In order to deploy an parallel compute application on to a compute cluster, a number of actions must take place.
 They including many or all of the following: